moshi4/pybarrnap/README.md

 pybarrnap is a python implementation of [barrnap](https://github.com/tseemann/barrnap) (Bacterial ribosomal RNA predictor). pybarrnap provides a CLI compatible with barrnap and also provides a python API for running rRNA prediction and retrieving predicted rRNA. pybarrnap default mode depends only on the python library and not on the external command-line tools nhmmer and bedtools.
-As an additional feature from barrnap, accurate mode is available by installing the external command line tool cmscan([infernal](http://eddylab.org/infernal/)).
+As an additional feature from barrnap, accurate mode is available by installing the external command-line tool cmscan([infernal](http://eddylab.org/infernal/)).

 > [!NOTE]
-> Barrnap v0.9 uses the HMM profile database created from older releases of Rfam(11.0) and SILVA(128).
+> Barrnap v0.9 uses the HMM profile database created from older releases of Rfam and SILVA.
 > On the other hand, pybarrnap default mode uses the HMM profile database created from the Rfam(14.10).
 > Therefore, there will be some differences in results between Barrnap v0.9 and pybarrnap default mode.